The Eagle Has Landed (novel): Plot

 The narrative began with a frame story in which author Jack Higgins discovers the grave of 14 Fallschirmjäger paratroopers in an English graveyard; their tombstones describe them as having been killed in action in November 1943.
 It then flashes back to late 1943, after the Gran Sasso raid by Fallschirmjäger frees Benito Mussolini from Italian government captivity.
 Adolf Hitler, with strong support from Heinrich Himmler, pushes for a similar plan to kidnap Winston Churchill.
 Wilhelm Canaris, the head of the Abwehr, is ordered to make a feasibility study of kidnapping Churchill from England.
 Despite fearing that the plan is unfeasible, Canaris orders a subordinate, Oberst Radl, to undertake the study.

 Radl's staff receive a tip-off from a German spy in England, codenamed Starling, that Churchill is scheduled to spend a weekend holidaying at a country house in the village of Studley Constable in Norfolk.
-Starling is revealed to be Joanna Grey, an Afrikaner woman and longtime Abwehr agent who lives in Studley Constable.
+Starling is revealed to be Joanna Grey, an Afrikaner woman and longtime Abwehr agent who lives in Studley Constable and has a vendetta against the British due to losing her entire family in the Second Boer War.
 As a result of Grey's reports, Radl devises a plan to kidnap Churchill and transport him to Germany.
 Though Radl is certain the plan will succeed, Canaris orders him to abandon it.
 Himmler, having learnt of the plan, orders him to execute it without informing Canaris.
-In response, Radl arranges for Liam Devlin, a IRA member and Nazi agent, to be smuggled to Norfolk through Northern Ireland.
+In response, Radl arranges for Liam Devlin, a IRA member and reluctant Abwehr agent, to be smuggled to Norfolk through Northern Ireland.